sectsect/cfs-loop-field-query/README.md

     $dates   = array();
     $args    = array(
         'posts_per_page' => -1,
-        'calendar'       => true, // For get the data from not today but first day in this month.
+        'calendar'       => true, // Get the data for Not from the day but from the first day of the month.
     );
     $query = new CFS_LFQ_Query($args);
 ?>